 So, where did the present misinterpretation of this so-called “wall” really come from, if not from Jefferson?
 Much of it comes from the 1947 Supreme Court decision, Everson v.
 Board of Education of Ewing Township.

 In Everson, the plaintiff (Everson) and the ACLU objected to the state of New Jersey using tax dollars to support school bus transportation for parochial students.
-While the court ruled in
+While the court ruled in favor of the state’s funding, Associate Justice Hugo Black inserted the following words in the opinion: “The First Amendment has erected a wall between church and state.
+That wall must be high and impregnable.
+We could not approve the slightest breach.”

 Never underestimate the power of just a few words, especially when placed in the wrong hands.
 Those who sought to remove America’s Christian heritage used this assertion as a blank check to claim that the so-called “wall of separation” does not allow any public expression of faith, since any such expression would be a breach, regardless what the founding fathers intended!